 - Register as a PNM (potential new member).
 Please note that you MUST register during the set registration period.
 Once registration is closed you will not be able to participate in recruitment.

 - Attend Greek 101.
 This event is mandatory if you wish to participate in recruitment.
-If you cannot attend, you must contact the Panhellenic Recruitment Chair, Jordan Ahrens, email@example.com and make arrangements for a makeup session.
+If you cannot attend, you must contact one of the Panhellenic Recruitment Chair, Courtney Lincoln, firstname.lastname@example.org and make arrangements for a makeup session.

 - Judicial & Academic checks- After you register your name will be checked against academic and judicial records.
 If you are found to not meet the requirements listed above under "eligible to participate" you will not be able to continue on in the recruitment process.
 We ask that you please be open and honest about any potential GPA or judicial issues so that we can address these early on.